oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 10. Copyright

-## Section 1 : Prerequisites for RAC on Docker
+## Section 1 : Prerequisites for RAC on Containers

 **IMPORTANT:** You must make the changes specified in this section (customized for your environment) before you proceed to the next section.